Operate Red Hat Enterprise Linux shared disk cluster for SQL Server

 The following diagram illustrates the components in a Linux cluster with SQL Server.

-For more details on cluster configuration, resource agents options, and management, visit RHEL reference documentation.
+For more information on cluster configuration, resource agents options, and management, visit RHEL reference documentation.

 resource move command creates a constraint forcing the resource to start on the target node.
 After executing the